 Here are the steps to get your computer to boot from USB:

-- Insert a prepared USB bootable flash drive into your computer’s USB port and then power on or restart the PC.
+- Insert a prepared YUMI USB bootable flash drive into your computer’s USB port and then power on or restart the PC.

 - During the system post, (as text starts appearing on the screen), Access BIOS or UEFI with a keyboard shortcut using a hotkey such as F2, F8, F9, F11, F12 or the Del key.